 Here I skip the explanation of this part and get the required data frame directly.

-The obtained data frame from the excel file is called new_df, by multiplying -1, we get the outbound_df, where minus stands for outbound logistics.
+The obtained data frame from the excel file is called _newdf, by multiplying -1, we get the _outbounddf, where minus stands for outbound logistics.

 now, we should add in each date the daily finished goods quantity, the calculation result is actually inventory in the warehouse.